chiaragerosa/chiaragerosa.github.io/_posts/2016-11-22-Our-universe-is-virtual-poem.md

   - poetry
 ---

-*This is a poem I wrote in 2016, after reading Nick Bostrom's [Are You Living in a Simulation?](https://www.simulation-argument.com/simulation) paper for the first time.*
+*This is a poem I wrote in 2016, after reading Nick Bostrom's [Are You Living in a Simulation?](https://www.simulation-argument.com/simulation) for the first time.*

 ------